Pivot tables are one of the most useful widgets for visualizing data. They enable you to quickly summarize and analyze large amounts of data.

 - Widget-level filters

-To successfully export pivot tables, you are advised to split pivot table with many columns to separate pivot tables.
+To successfully export pivot tables, split large pivot table with many columns to separate smaller pivot tables.